 In a hut, an old man, surrounded by sheep wool, is using a “Charka” to spin out the thread that would be used to weave wool carpets.
 We come across a man whose face has been badly dis-figured – he was mauled a few years back by a bear that he tried to chase out of his farm.
 We must be at 6000 ft for that uncouth white scar of Pelling on the opposite hill looks to be at the same level.

-We pluck out the leeches that are sticking to our feet and legsa and take a quick breakfast in one of the houses.
+We pluck out the leeches that are sticking to our feet and legs and take a quick breakfast in one of the houses.
 Refreshed, we are set to move again.
-For the next six hours we just climb, climb and climb.
+For the next six hours, we just climb, climb and climb.
 There is not a single habitation on the way.
-The foot path is kutcha and is lined with thick vegetation and trees of magnolia and rhododendrons.
+The footpath is kutcha and is lined with thick vegetation and trees of magnolia and rhododendrons.
 The foliage is so thick that even the sky is not visible.
-At places the track becomes bouncy and soft because of decaying vegetation that has compacted over ages.
+At places, the track becomes bouncy and soft because of decaying vegetation that has compacted overages.

 Midway, the vegetation begins to thin out and gradually gets replaced by pine, cane, and shrubs.
 Through a gap in the clouds, we can see the cliff on which the Dechenphu is situated.
 The cliff face glistening white is a sheer drop of about a thousand feet.
 It reminds me of Taksang Monastery in Bhutan which is also situated on a cliff.

 We finally reach the cliff face.
 The path bifurcates with the one on the right going towards the Singelila range – a further four hours walk away and onwards to Nepal.
 Far in the east, we can see the roof of the Tashiding Monastery against the backdrop of the Rabongla ridge and in the southerly direction, the Pemayanste Monastery.
 After negotiating a narrow path that has skillfully been sculpted on it we are at the hut just below the cave and on the base of the cliff.